valkey-io/valkey-doc/docs/data-types/strings.md

 ## Limits

-By default, a single Redis string can be a maximum of 512 MB.
+By default, a single Valkey string can be a maximum of 512 MB.

 ## Basic commands